 "No. Of course, I can’t say that.
 Yeah, Edi signed but how many good strikers have we had?
 I can’t say we’re not signing a striker because we’re building towards a better squad."

 Over the years, history has shown United's great strength in depth with their forward options.
-Their double-winning side in 2008 saw them have Cristiano Ronaldo, Dimitar Berbatov, Carlos Tevez, Wayne Rooney and Louis Saha as the countless top forwards available at their disposal.
+Their double-winning side in 2008 saw them have Cristiano Ronaldo, Dimitar Berbatov, Carlos Tevez, Wayne Rooney and Louis Saha as the top forwards at their disposal.

 With Solskjaer's primary aim to challenge on all fronts next season, Kane's potential arrival to the club could be seen as the gamechanger that gets them to a first league title in eight years.